UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I seek sources of security expertise outside the UKHO, bringing in ideas and innovation.
 In particular, I connect with people in other parts of government.

-I am an active member of the UKHO security champions group.
+I'm an active member of the UKHO security champions group.

 I connect with the UKHO’s Security Team, to better understand their processes and requirements